Decision-making, reviews and attendance procedures

 FIDs may be made by operational unit staff, a single adjudicator or an adjudication panel.
-The term "adjudicators" includes full time adjudicators and panel adjudicators.
-"Authorised decision-makers" includes adjudicators, both sole and sitting as a panel and operational unit staff making regulatory decisions for the SRA.
+The term 'adjudicators' includes full time adjudicators and panel adjudicators.
+'Authorised decision-makers' includes adjudicators, both sole and sitting as a panel and operational unit staff making regulatory decisions for us.

 In certain circumstances, FIDs may be referred directly to an adjudication panel.
 The criteria for determining if an adjudication panel will hear a matter include if:

-- the person under investigation is or was an employee of, or consultant for, the SRA;
+- the person under investigation is or was an employee of, or consultant for, us

 - it is otherwise in the public interest for the case to be considered by a panel.